top of page

 EQUIPMENT: supplied by instructor

-MATERIAL COST: $15 (payable to instructor in cash) for needles, fibre and block
+MATERIAL COST: $15 (payable to instructor in cash) for one needle, fibre and bloc

 SKILL: beginner, ability to perform felting rolling actions by hand

-EQUIPMENT: Two large bath towels, plastic water bottle with holes punched in the lid or a watering can to sprinkle water with, a bar of hand soap, synthetic bath scrubber or plastic bag to scrub with, a sponge or cloth to wipe up water, large cookie sheet or rubber rug mat with sides to work on, extra plastic bags to stuff into the vase to dry and plastic bags to bring stuff home in, dishpan and/or ice cream bucket, scissors, and if you want a handle - a piece of driftwood around 8-10” long around 1” in diameter.
+EQUIPMENT: Two large bath towels, bubble wrap approximately 24" x 48" (small bubbles), clear lightweight plastic approximately 18" x 24", water bottle with holes punched in the lid or ball brauser, a bar of hand soap, olive oil is best, synthetic bath scrubber or plastic bag to scrub with, a sponge or cloth to wipe up water, large cookie sheet or rubber rug mat with sides to work on, dishpan and/or ice cream bucket, sharp scissors.

 MATERIAL COST: $30 (payable to instructor in cash)